-It was during a wildlife sojourn in Pench, Madhya Pradesh that I first heard about a walking safari.
+It was during a wildlife sojourn in Pench, India that I first heard about a walking safari at Chitwan National Park.
 Over a mesmerising bush dinner in the jungle, the naturalist Chinmay regaled us with tales of a German couple who quickly climbed a tree when they realised a tiger was nearby, and his own back injuries due to a surprise rhino attack in Chitwan National Park, Nepal.
 It was these accounts that played on my mind, as I embarked on my first walking safari in the very same park, courtesy the staff of Barahi Jungle Lodge.

 We convened for some aromatic French press coffee and cookies at 8:30 AM.
 Even at that hour, the lodge was shrouded in thick fog, the cool temperature making us glad for the protection of our jackets.
 A quarter of an hour later, we were at the banks of the Rapti River, ready to cross over to the forest and begin our adventure.
 As we pulled away from the lodge, we saw what looked like dried logs lying on the slope leading to the river.
 But on closer inspection, they revealed themselves to be ghariyals, a crocodilian reptile known for its long, pointed snout.

 The late winter fog hung over the river, turning the other boats into shadowy silhouettes and the way ahead into curtains of veiled mystery.
 But the boatman and the naturalist Saket – they didn’t fail to see a grey shape in the distance that spelt both danger and excitement.
 I grabbed the binocular beside me and feasted on the beautiful sight of a grown rhino sipping water from the river.